Burmese–Siamese War (1547–1549): Crisis in Ayutthaya

 King Chairacha of Ayutthaya was a scion of the Suphannaphum Dynasty, which took control of Siam from the Uthong Dynasty in 1409.
 He came to the throne in 1533 after usurping the crown of his five-year-old nephew, Phra Ratsadathirat, who had reigned for only four months.
 The boy's father was King Borommarachathirat IV, Chairacha's half-brother.
 The child-king was subsequently executed by his uncle.
 King Chairacha died in 1546 after reigning for thirteen years, leaving the throne to his eleven-year-old son, Prince Kaeofa, who was crowned King Yot Fa.

 As the new king had not come of age, the role of regent was assumed by his mother, Chairacha's chief consort Si Sudachan (ศรีสุดาจันทร์, also spelled Sri Sudachan), who was a descendant of the Uthong royal house.
 Chairacha's half-brother and Uparaja, Prince Thianracha, was another contender for the regency.
 To avoid court intrigues and conflict with Si Sudachan, Prince Thianracha retreated to a monastery as a monk.
 It is said that even before the previous King's death, Si Sudachan was having an adulterous relationship with a paramour styled Khun Chinnarat, who was keeper of the Royal chapel or cloister (หอพระเทพบิดร, Ho Phra Thep Bidon) within the Royal Palace of Ayutthaya.
 Fernão Mendes Pinto, a contemporary Portuguese explorer, recorded a rumour alleging that Si Sudachan had poisoned her husband in order to take control of the throne, and perhaps to restore the fallen House of Uthong to power.
-In support of these allegations, she had many prominent officials executed, including the aged and high-ranking Chaophraya Mahasena (Minister of Defence), and replaced them with her favourites.
+In support of these allegations, she had many prominent officials executed, including the aged and high-ranking Phraya Mahasena (Minister of Defence), and replaced them with her favourites.
 It was also recorded that she was heavily pregnant and soon gave birth to a daughter; unable to conceal this secret, she mounted a coup, removed her son and put her paramour on the throne.
 He was crowned as King (or Khun) Worawongsathirat.
 It was said that the young King Yot Fa was either executed or poisoned by his mother.